erincatto/box2d/docs/simulation.md

 You can specify user data for any joint type and you can provide a flag to prevent the attached bodies from colliding with each other.
-This is the default behavior and you must set the `collideConnected` Boolean to allow collision between to connected bodies.
+This is the default behavior and you must set the `collideConnected` Boolean to allow collision between two connected bodies.

 Many joint definitions require that you provide some geometric data.
 Often a joint will be defined by anchor points.
 These are points fixed